emreozcelik/M-Audio-CODE-SysEx-Reverse-Engineering/README.md

 > yy = Preset Bytes

-Keep in mind that the RAM is denoted by the number 00.
-All other operations, as far as I know, are performed entirely in RAM.

 ##### Read Preset 6 and RAM (Command 62 - Port 4):
 ```
 f0 00 01 05 7f 31 05 6d 00 01 01 f7     <- Handshake